 Amsterdam coffeeshops are a microcosm of their own — smoke wafting through the air, a mysteriously long list of menu items, and the heavy smell of cannabis. 🔮

-5 things to absolutely DO in a Dutch coffeeshop 👍
+👍 5 things to absolutely DO when smoking weed in Amsterdam

 Let’s kick it off with things you certainly shouldn’t miss when visiting a coffeeshop in the Netherlands. 😙💨